JackieGH/cse15l-lab-reports/vim.md

 # Mastering Vim
 ## Step 4 ##
 ![Logging into ieng6](images/step4.jpg)
-In the image above, I am logging into ieng6. <br>
-I am logging in from my home computer <br>
-instead of my school laptop, so I have to manually <br> enter my credentials (no key-gen). <br>
+In the image above, I am logging into ieng6.
+I am logging in from my home computer instead of my school laptop, so I have to manually enter my credentials (no key-gen). <br>
-Luckily, I have logged in before so I press <br>
-the `<up>` key three times and hit `<Enter>` . <br>
+Luckily, I have logged in before so I press the `<up>` key three times and hit `<Enter>` . <br>
 My password is saved on a sticky note so I copy (`<ctrl>` + `c`) <br>
 and paste (by toggling `Edit` and clicking **Paste**) into VSCODE. <br>